xlsrln/cat/site/stages.md

 Start 15th of January 2023

-With reservations for corrections and adjustments until the season starts.
+With reservations for corrections and adjustments.

 ## Round 1: Norway - Winter rally